-The inner is windproof and features a small see through panel in the top half of each door.
+The inner is windproof and features a small see-through panel in the top half of each door.
 Both doors, front and rear, have mesh backed panels.
-Both panels have zippers which means they can be opened, independent of each other.
+Both panels have zippers which means they can be opened, independently of each other.

 Closing both panels keeps the interior draft-free.
 For travel in warmer climates, the outer panel can be left open.
 The mesh panel can be zipped shut to act as an insect screen.

-One minor irritation I’ve discovered that the zips can be quite sticky.
-In extreme cold climates the teeth of the zip can clog up with ice and snow making it difficult to operate.
+One minor irritation I’ve discovered is that the zips can be quite sticky.
+In extremely cold climates the teeth of the zip can clog up with ice and snow making it difficult to operate.

 Depending on your needs, extra enhancements can be made to the Hilleberg range of tents.
 If you’re going to experience weather extremes, you have to find a way to keep the weather out.

 The extra space is useful for storing gear away from the harsh elements.
 It’s also useful as a cooking area when the weather outside is too cold or wet.
-Whilst we’re on the topic, here’s a few tips to help you pick the best lightweight camping stove.
+Whilst we’re on the topic, here are a few tips to help you pick the best lightweight camping stove.

 Note: always site the vestibule downwind.
 I made this mistake in Greenland and almost paid with my life.

-Different sizes of pole are available from Keron.
-Most common of the options are 9mm and 10mm diameter poles.
+Different sizes of poles are available from Keron.
+The most common of the options are 9mm and 10mm diameter poles.
 9mm is suitable for anyone who wants to lighten the load AND will be hiking in a temperate environment.

 10 mm poles are my preferred option when embarking on extreme expeditions.